 Regardless of the good things she does now, her past will always catch up with her in some way or another.

-Thus even during her darker days Xena would have been haunted by this event as this was not merely a case of being involved in a bloody battle with soldiers.
+You can imagine that even during her darker days Xena would have been haunted by this event.

 This episode also established that Xena was a lot darker and somewhat more nuanced than Hercules too.
 Callisto is a very tragic and sympathetic character.
 Despite this she is also arguably the most evil and wretched villain in either Hercules or Xena at this point.